Hola-Gordon/LEGO-DETECTOR/Report.md

 ### Limitations
 Despite the impressive performance, several limitations should be acknowledged:

 1. **Computation requirements**: The larger model demands significantly more computational power.
-On my laptop, the YOLOv5s model's inference time was over three times slower than the lightweight YOLOv5n model, even running on cluster.
+On my laptop, the YOLOv5s model's inference time was over three times slower than the lightweight YOLOv5n model.
 This presents a real trade-off between detection accuracy and processing speed that must be considered for any practical application.

 2. **Overlapping LEGO detection**: While testing my model on various examples, I noticed it sometimes struggles with overlapping LEGO pieces.
 When bricks are stacked or partially covering each other, the model occasionally merges them into a single detection or misses the partially hidden pieces altogether.
 This isn't surprising since the YOLOv5 architecture uses Non-Maximum Suppression to eliminate duplicate detections, which can inadvertently merge overlapping objects.
 The synthetic training data also might not include enough examples of complex overlapping arrangements.